bjorns/aem-cmd/README.md

     username = admin
     password = {OLVoV9rxctNlCYtZuyunciQK0yXS59oyI8mnY4TuYxHg++0lB+QJ}

-### Notes
+Now as long as the master passphrase is set in the keychain you can continue to use aem-cmd as normal.

+    $ acmd ls /content/dam
+    project
+    stuff
+    other

+#### Notes on encrypted passwords

+- If you are on a linux system you may have to install a secure backend to avoid storing the master password in plaintext.
+Refer to the [keyring documentation](https://pypi.python.org/pypi/keyring#using-keyring-on-headless-linux-systems) for more details.

-The brackes are the signals to acmd that the password is encrypted and so do not use passwords with brackets at both beginning and end.
+- The brackes '{' and '}' are the signals to acmd that the password is encrypted and so do not use passwords with brackets at both beginning and end.

-Another important note is that in the process of encrypting the password acmd will parse and rewrite the entire config file and will discard any comments left in the file.
+- In the process of encrypting the password acmd will parse and rewrite the entire config file and will discard any comments left in the file.
 This is a known bug or if you will, expected behavior.